Corotoman: Construction

 Robert Carter began construction of the large Georgian mansion at Corotoman around 1720.
 The mansion was completed in 1725, and introduced a new era for early 18th-century architecture in Virginia.
 Corotoman also set the pattern for 18th-century architectural patronage.
 The mansion at Corotoman rivaled the other important Colonial mansions of Virginia, and affirmed Robert Carter I's status as the most powerful planter in the aristocracy of the Tidewater region.
 Carter's correspondences and diary revealed that the construction of the mansion at Corotoman was a lengthy, complex, and frustrating endeavor.
 Construction materials for the mansion included paving stones from England, lumber from his plantation saw mills and from neighboring plantations, and oyster shells for mortar.
 For some of the mansion's windows, Carter used iron casement frames for quarrel glass.
 To undertake the mansion's construction, Carter imported skilled indentured servants from England and hired local craftsmen.

 Gardens

 Carter employed an English gardener, whom he instructed "to bring the yards around the mansion into closer accord with the architectural rhythms of the mansion.
 Little is currently known of the garden's contents and design.

 Brick House Store

-At Corotoman, Carter maintained a building known as the "Brick House Store" where he kept imported goods that he sold and bartered to local planter.
+At Corotoman, Carter maintained a building known as the "Brick House Store" where he kept imported goods that he sold and bartered to local planters.
 In 1730, an inventory of items at the Brick House Store included essential supplies such as cloths, tools, and gunpowder and luxury items such as spices, ivory combs, and brass candlesticks.